Plambt/Puzzle2020/README.md

 - While it's very easy to cheat in this mode via openplanet.
 Doing so only cheats you out of the experience.
 - Your Personal Best replays are stored at **Documents\Trackmania2020\Replays\PuzzleRecords**
 The mode uses them as backups for you PB times so do not remove or edit them.

+ToDo:
+- Solution Copy/Paste Feature.
+(Text to clipboard)
+- Support for more Stock Blocks.
+- Puzzle Play Sidebar for extra QOL options to not clutter main gameplay bar.
+And to make room for StockBlock page scrolling.